talent-webmobiledeveloper/slate/source/index.html.md

   - shell
   - ruby
   - python
-  - javascript
+  - javascript(jquery)

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://github.com/talent-webmobiledeveloper/slate'>Documentation Powered by Vault</a>

 includes:
   - errors